Search Key Staff

-James Lucas provides investor relations and corporate PR services to clients that include technology, energy and financial-services companies.
-He has extensive experience with mergers and acquisitions, restructurings, securities offerings, corporate crises, proxy contests and shareholder activism.
+James Lucas’s clients include technology, energy and financial-services companies.
+He provides corporate PR and investor-relations services, and has deep experience with corporate transformations including mergers and acquisitions, restructurings and securities offerings, as well as corporate crises, proxy contests and responses to activist investors.

-Before joining Abernathy MacGregor, Mr. Lucas led communications functions at Health Net and Maxicare Health Plans, and operated his own IR agency.
+Before joining Abernathy MacGregor in 2000, Mr. Lucas operated his own IR agency and led communications functions at major HMO companies.
 He served three terms as president of the National Investor Relations Institute’s Los Angeles chapter.
-He is a graduate of Kenyon College and Duke University.
+He began his career as a daily newspaper reporter and is a graduate of Kenyon College and Duke University.

 Elizabeth Micci provides corporate and financial public relations, crisis management and transaction communications counsel to clients in a variety of industries.
 Past and present clients include Dunkin’ Brands, HP, Levi Strauss & Co., Ralph Lauren, The Estée Lauder Companies, and The Nielsen Company.